ilios/ilios/docs/ilios_quick_setup_for_admins.md

 If you want to work on a development instance of Ilios using a copy of your school’s own Ilios production database, or a copy of the Ilios Demo Database, here is a quick guide to the steps experienced sysadmins and developers will need to perform to get up and running in no time:

 1. Have a copy of the Ilios database you would like to use, and know what Ilios backend version it is at.
 You can use a backup copy of your institution’s Ilios database, or you can download the latest Ilios Demo DB at [https://ilios-demo-db.iliosproject.org](https://ilios-demo-db.iliosproject.org).
-The version of the Ilios demo db corresponds with the latest version of Ilios at the time of download (currently `v3.76.1`).
+The version of the Ilios demo db corresponds with the latest version of Ilios at the time of download.

 2. Verify the version of Ilios that you should be running with the copy of the database you plan to use.
 You should note this version when you create your database backup file, and you can always migrate to the latest version once it is loaded, but will want to know which version you are working with when you get started.